kiwonl/run-adk-agent/README.md

     ```

 4.  **Configure Agent Environment (.env):**
-    The agents need to know where the MCP servers are located.
+    Configure the agents with the MCP server URLs and your Google Cloud Project ID.

     ```bash
     # Create .env for Concierge Agent (connects to Animal MCP)